chrisxfire/chrisxfire.github.io/content/notes/asp.net/fundamentals/hosts.md

     .Build()
     .RunAsync();
 ```
-ConfigureWebHostDefaults:
+`ConfigureWebHostDefaults`:
 - Loads host configuration from env vars (prefixed with `ASPNETCORE_`)
 - Sets Kestrel as the web server and configures it
 - Adds Host Filtering middleware
 - Adds Forwarded Headers middleware if `ASPNETCORE_FORWARDEDHEADERS_ENALED` == true
 - Enables IIS integration

-# IHostEnvironment
+# `IHostEnvironment`
 Inject `IHostEnvironment` into a class to get information about `ApplicationName`, `EnvironmentName`, and `ContentRootPath.`

 Web apps implement `IWebHostEnvironment` which inherits `IHostEnvironment` and adds the `WebRootPath.`

 # Host Configuration
 Host configuration is for the properties of `IHostEnvironment.`
-Available from `HostBuliderContext.Configuration` inside `ConfigureAppConfiguration` method.
+Available from `HostBuilderContext.Configuration` inside `ConfigureAppConfiguration` method.
-- After `ConfigureAppConfiguration` method, `HostBuliderContext.Configuration` is set to the app configuration.
+- After `ConfigureAppConfiguration` method, `HostBuilderContext.Configuration` is set to the app configuration.

 Call `ConfigureHostConfiguration` on `IHostBuilder`:
 ```cs